Craig Francis

 4. When Windows is finally running, shut it down.

-While still in Parallels, goto 'Parallels Desktop > Preferences > Network', and when you select "Host-only networking" from the drop down menu, disable the DHCP server, and use the following setup:
+While still in Parallels, goto 'Parallels Desktop > Preferences > Advanced > Network - Change settings', and when you select "Shared networking" tab, setup the DHCP server with the following setup:

 1. Start address: 192.168.2.1